huaweicloud/terraform-provider-huaweicloud/docs/data-sources/compute_instance.md

 The following arguments are supported:

 * `region` - (Optional, String) The region in which to obtain the instance.
   If omitted, the provider-level region will be used.

 * `name` - (Optional, String) Specifies the ECS name, which can be queried with a regular expression.

+* `instance_id` - (Optional, String) Specifies the ECS ID.

 * `fixed_ip_v4` - (Optional, String)  Specifies the IPv4 addresses of the ECS.